noodlefrenzy/coreos-azure/README.md

 simpleapp@3.service f6ebd7d1.../10.0.2.4    activating  start-pre
 ```

-The start-pre indicates that our ExecStartPre directive above is being executed, which in our scenario means the cluster member is pulling the docker container down from the Docker registry.
+The start-pre indicates that our ExecStartPre directive above is being executed, which in our scenario means the cluster member is pulling the Docker container down from the registry.

 Trying again roughly a minute later, you should see that each member of our CoreOS cluster has started the Docker container and is up and running.